thoughtbot/superglue/README.md

 ```

 #### Partial Joints
-Breezy does not denormalize your store, instead it relies on your partial metadata to make it easy to update cross cutting concerns like a header.
+Breezy does not denormalize your store, instead it relies on your partial metadata to make it easy to update cross cutting concerns like a shared header.
 To enable this behavior, we use the `joint` option.

 For example, to update all your headers across all pages like so: